levifussell/forging_new_worlds/README.md

 #### Quickstart guide

 Generating galaxies with the provided pre-trained models works in both Python 2 and Python 3.
-In order to create a set of synthetic galaxy images, you can use the following command:
+In order to create one synthetic galaxy image, you can simply use the following command:

 ```
 python generate_galaxies.py
 ```

-If you require a specific number of synthetic samples, modify the `batchSize` parameter with that number:
+If you want to create a specific number of synthetic samples, modify the `batchSize` parameter with that number:

 ```
 python generate_galaxies.py --batchSize 16